temporalio/documentation/docs/glossary.md

 #### Nexus Registry

-The Nexus Registry stores information about Nexus Endpoints.
+The Nexus Registry manages Nexus Endpoints and provides lookup services for resolving Nexus requests at runtime.
-In the open source version of Temporal, the registry is scoped to a Cluster, while in Temporal Cloud, it is scoped to an Account.
+In the open source version of Temporal, the Registry is scoped to a Cluster, while in Temporal Cloud, it is scoped to an Account.
-Endpoint names must be unique within the registry.
+Endpoint names must be unique within the Registry.
 When the Temporal Service dispatches a Nexus request, it resolves the request's Endpoint to a Namespace and Task Queue through the Registry.

 <!-- _Tags: [term](/tags/term), [explanation](/tags/explanation)_ -->